-It’s also possible to connect the DM10 to your favourite DAWs in order to expand your sample selection.
+It’s also possible to connect the DM10 to your favorite DAWs in order to expand your sample selection.

 The kick pedal has been upgraded to a real pad for use with a pedal which makes the overall playing experience more akin to a proper acoustic drum kit.

-You can also choose from an aluminium rack or a chrome rack depending on your preference.
+For aesthetics, you have the option of choosing from an aluminum rack or a chrome rack depending on your personal preference.